huawei-noah/SMARTS/scenarios/INTERACTION/README.md

 ```

 For each traffic history dataset specified in your `scenario.py`,
-this will creates a corresponding `.shf` file that SMARTS will use
+this will create a corresponding `.shf` file that SMARTS will use
 whenever this traffic will be added to a simulation.

 Note that the SUMO maps here were created by hand by the open-source SMARTS team.